 E. Failure to keep records, receipts and documents that are related to your chargeable income and tax payable.

 Fine: RM300 to RM10,000 or imprisonment for a term not exceeding one year or both.

 It is advisable to close your personal tax file when you decide to leave Malaysia for good.
 This is to avoid any penalties and future complications that may arise at the Immigration Check Points during your next visit to Malaysia.
 To close your SG File, prior to applying to Malaysia Inland Board (IRB) with your Resignation Letter to the Company, you need to update all your tax record.
-IRB is ready to close the file if there is no outstanding unpaid taxes and all previous records are updated.
+IRB is ready to close the file if there are no outstanding unpaid taxes and all previous records are updated.

-Feel free to drop us email at email@example.com should you have issues on your personal tax filing.
+Feel free to drop us an email at email@example.com should you have issues on your personal tax filing.
 We “simplify the complexities” of your personal tax matters!